Grow

 Help Scout’s platform is easy to start and built to scale as your business grows.

-LaToya noted that she plans listening tours to learn more about employees’ experiences based on issues or questions that arise among different groups through survey data or informal conversations — or based on global events.
+Free 15-day TrialThe Help Scout people team plans listening tours to learn more about employees’ experiences based on issues or questions that arise among different groups through survey data or informal conversations — or based on global events.
 After completing a listening tour with employees who identify as Black, Indigenous, or people of color (BIPOC) last year, Help Scout is planning additional conversations with Asian and LGBTQ+ folks this year.
-“I feel like oftentimes when we talk about race and injustices, those discussions revolve mostly around Black and white folks, and I want to be sure we’re paying attention to all the voices,” she said.

-When she engages people to discuss their experiences, she finds it helpful to simply start with a question that prompts people to open up about who they are: “My favorite question is ‘Tell me something about yourself that I wouldn't see on your resume,’ or I’ll ask them to complete the sentence, ‘If you really knew me, you would know [fill in the blank].’
-Those prompts tend to really open up a different kind of conversation.”
+When engaging people to discuss their experiences, we find it helpful to simply start with a question that prompts people to open up about who they are: ‘Tell me something about yourself that I wouldn't see on your resume,’ or ask them to complete the sentence, ‘If you really knew me, you would know [fill in the blank].’
+Those prompts tend to open up a different kind of conversation.

 Taking time to understand the nuanced identities and experiences among underrepresented employees is an ongoing discovery process — one that presents a genuine opportunity for impact.